agarwalpratikkumar/CudaVision/Project/README.md

 sequence of frames.
 We show that adding convLSTM layer has a significant improvement in localizing the ball.
-And finally in the post processing step we are calculating Recall and False Detection Rate to check the accuracy of the models.
+And finally in the post processing step we are calculating Recall and False Detection Rate to check the accuracy of the models.<br>
 <br>
-See the Report for more detailed explaination with the evaluation results.
+**See the Report for more detailed explaination with the evaluation results.**
 <br>

 **The base paper is :** Detection and Localization of Features on a Soccer